 You can already reuse kombucha bottles with every batch, but after a while no amount of washing can get out the smell, and sometimes, the bottom residue.
 Plus the caps lose their seal.
 (We’re using reused wine bottles so the reusing cycle is really Earth-friendly!)
 So once those bottles lose their usefulness as kombucha bottles, they can be recycled, of course.
 But recycling should always be the last of the green options since the recycling process’s energy consumption and need for fuel-guzzling transportation make it less effective than reusing items at home whenever possible.

-So here’s the perfect chance to teach kids about some of the eco-friendly aspects of brewing your own kombucha tea: Top 5 Ways Kombucha is Earth-Friendly (Affiliate Disclosure).
+So here’s the perfect chance to teach kids about some of the eco-friendly aspects of brewing your own kombucha tea: Top 5 Ways Kombucha is Earth-Friendly.
 Save some of those kombucha bottles to make decorative vases with the kids.
 This is a cool and easy method for painting the inside of glass bottles, though I would make sure to use non-toxic paint and not just whatever’s lying around (winky face).